wireservice/csvkit/docs/tutorial/1_getting_started.rst

     $ sudo pip install csvkit

-If you have problems installing, check out the common issues described in the :ref:`installation` section of the full documentation.
+If you have problems installing, check out the common issues described in the :doc:`../install` section of the full documentation.

 .. note::